mjmt05/rjmcmc/README.md

 The data file should contain space delimited values, refer to the two example data files shot_noise.txt and coal_data_renormalised.txt.

 ##Documentation
 Some brief description of the algorithm and the model provided in the Documentation subfolder but mostly still under development, contact authors with any inquiries.
+The SMC algorithm and most models used are detailed in the paper below.

 ##Reference
 This is the source code used in the following paper: